 Continuing the Legacy

-The Board of Trustees, which is composed largely of Noble's descendants, unanimously elected to separate the activities of Noble Research Institute.
+The Board of Trustees, which is composed largely of Noble's descendants, unanimously elected to separate the activities of The Samuel Robert Noble Foundation.
 The decision went into effect May 1, 2017.

 The organization's research, education and consultation activities remained with the existing entity and began the process of becoming an agricultural research organization (ARO), a type of 501(c)(3) public charity created in 2015.
 The organization was renamed the Noble Research Institute, LLC.

-The philanthropic activities, including the grant-making and scholarship programs of the original organization, were placed in a new, private foundation that carries the same name, Noble Research Institute.
-The new Noble Research Institute continues to be a major funding source for the Noble Research Institute as both organizations carry out Lloyd Noble's vision.
+The philanthropic activities, including the grant-making and scholarship programs of the original organization, were placed in a new, private foundation that carries the same name, The Samuel Robert Noble Foundation.
+The new Noble Foundation continues to be a major funding source for the Noble Research Institute as both organizations carry out Lloyd Noble's vision.

 While each era brings a unique set of challenges and equally novel solutions, the Noble Research Institute's purpose remains steadfast – safeguard the soil and help agricultural producers advance land stewardship practices.